smolquants/papr-review-2023-02/review/funding-rates.md

 ```

 where the overcollateralization ratio `LTV` really hurts here -- borrowers need to overcompensate for the lost risk free rate on the
-ETH collateral used to back the loan, which means one should anticipate the funding rate to be persistently negative on ETH backed PAPR
+ETH collateral used to back the loan, which means one should anticipate the funding rate to be persistently negative on ETH-backed papr
 as `LTV < 1`.
-In the PAPR case, implies `mark > target` consistently, which is bad for PAPR token holders; i.e. not enough demand for leverage
+In the papr case, implies `mark > target` consistently, which is bad for papr token holders; i.e. not enough demand for leverage
 given the interest rate parity arguments above.

 ### NFT collateral

-You can apply the same logic to the PAPR token loans backed by NFT collateral to find a similar strategy that gives a rough estimate for
+You can apply the same logic to the papr token loans backed by NFT collateral to find a similar strategy that gives a rough estimate for
-the no-arb funding rate IF you assume the existence of an NFT perpetual that users of PAPR can short to hedge their exposure to the NFT
+the no-arb funding rate IF you assume the existence of an NFT perpetual that users of papr can short to hedge their exposure to the NFT
-collateral locked in PAPR vaults.
+collateral locked in papr vaults.
 No arb strategy would be:

 - Buy the NFT collateral with your ETH
 - Sell the perp on the collateral to hedge NFT exposure
-- Mint PAPR using NFT collateral
+- Mint paprNFT using NFT collateral
-- Sell PAPR for ETH on secondary
+- Sell paprNFT for ETH on secondary
 - Stake ETH to earn "risk-free" rate

-The yield for this strategy *relative to the risk free ETH rate* is:
+The yield for this strategy relative to the risk free ETH rate is:

 ```
 y = (-r + f_perp) + LTV * (r - f_papr)